musetronstar/tagd/README.md

 	TAGL_ERR _type_of _error
 	_caused_by _unknown_tag = mammal

-The object (mammal in this case) of a super relation must also be defined.
+The object (mammal in this case) of a sub relation must also be defined.
 This requires a bit of abstract metaphysical thinking, but here we go:

 	>> physical_object _is_a _entity;